gamboabdoulraoufou/web-server-for-django-app/README.md

 - Memory: 3.75 GB
 - External IP

-In the absence of a dsn configuration, I changed my /etc/hosts file in order that www.django_app.com and www.classical_app.com sign on my IP address
+In the absence of a dsn configuration, I changed the /etc/hosts file (on my computer) in order that www.django_app.com and www.classical_app.com sign on my IP address

-IP www.classical_app.com
-IP www.django_app.com

 ### 1 - Install packages
 ```sh